Deep Dive: How to structure your code for Machine Learning Development

 fit()method.
 For inferring, we use the

-Learning the features transformations: we may need to normalize features, perform Box-Cox transformations, one-hot encode, … The
+Learning the features transformations: We may need to normalize features, perform Box-Cox transformations, one-hot encode, etc… The

 DataProcessorwill take care of that with the